Teichlab/hormone2cell/README.md

 ```

-Then Open Tutorial_pancreas.ipynb and select the hormone2cell_env kernel to run the tutorial. **Further explanations and detailed usage of the tools are provided in this notebook.**
+Then Open Tutorial_pancreas.ipynb and select the hormone2cell_env kernel to run the tutorial. **Further explanations and detailed usage of the tool is provided in this notebook.**

 ## Citation